oteomamo/SALT/README.md

 ```

 Skip this and run `eval.py --backend hf` for a portable run that needs no
-vLLM; `saltChat` already defaults to its HF backend.
+vLLM. `saltChat` already defaults to its HF backend.

 > `bash scripts/setup_env.sh` does steps 2–3 in one shot (add `WITH_VLLM=1` to
 > include vLLM).